irajtaghlidi/nginx-automation/README.md

 ![](docs/statics/terraform-apply.gif)

 ### Test
-Ansible has a decrative strategy so when it show his task results in green text with final stats without errors, so it means everything is working as expected.
-But we can run a separated playbook to check each steps with different method to ensure everthing is working.
+Ansible has a declarative strategy so when it shows its task results in green text with final stats with no errors, so it means everything is working as expected.
+But we can run a separate playbook to check each step with a different method to ensure everything is working.

 * From root of project: